Daniel J. Frey

 Consequences are not for me.

-Consequences are only for those that are unfit, unworthy, on the other side…
+Consequences are only for those who are unfit, unworthy, on the other side…

-Willful ignorance, intolerance, entitlement, these are walls of fear built by humans.
+Willful ignorance, intolerance, and entitlement are walls of fear built by humans.

 They are high, they are thick, they are not fragile.

-Many have tried to attack these walls directly and always with no effect.
+Many have tried to attack these walls directly, but always with no effect.

 Not only will the individual rebuild these walls, but the community that they protect will assist.